Sallie Mae Student Loans Review

 What Options Does Sallie Mae Offer?

-Sallie Mae offers a variety of options for those who need some extra financial support to pay for college.
-All of Sallie Mae’s student loans can be used for any of the expenses associated with college—housing, books, technology, and more.
+Sallie Mae offers a variety of private student loans for those who need some extra financial support to pay for college.
+All of Sallie Mae’s student loans can be used for any of the expenses associated with college—tuition, housing, books, technology, and more.
 The loans can be used for an undergraduate education, grad school, medical and dental school or residency, and for law school.

 For undergrads and grad students, one of the most popular options is the Smart Option Student Loan.
-This loan offers competitive interest rates—ranging from 3.25% to 11.85%, no origination fees, and three repayment options.
-Variable rates range from 3.25% to 10.22% while fixed rates range from 5.74% to 11.85%.
+This loan offers competitive student loan interest rates—ranging from 3.25% APR to 11.85% APR1, no origination fees, and three repayment options.
+Variable rates range from 3.25% APR to 10.22% APR1 while fixed rates range from 5.74% APR to 11.85% APR.1

 Borrowers can choose a repayment term anywhere from 5 to 15.*

 There are multiple benefits of the Smart Option Student Loan as well.
-First, Sallie Mae student loans offers a 2% bonus for those who make their payments on time while in school.
-Also, borrowers can earn up to 0.25% interest rate reduction if they opt to use the automatic payment option for their loans.
+First, borrowers can earn up to 0.25% interest rate reduction if they opt to use the automatic payment option for their loans.

-Lastly, Sallie Mae is are the only lender to offer a flexible repayment option for borrowers.
+Also, Sallie Mae is one of the only lenders to offer a flexible repayment option for borrowers.
 This allows graduates to make 12 interest only payments after the grace period—the time after graduation in which borrowers don’t have to make payments on their loans.